SFDO-Tooling/CumulusCI/docs/packaging.rst

-Release Managed and unlocked packages
+Release Managed and Unlocked Packages
 -------------------------------------

 CumulusCI makes it easy to build first- and second-generation managed packages, as well as unlocked packages.